mmfrenkel/RunBuddy/README.md

   <img src="./documentation/welcomeframe.png" width="450" title="Initial training plan">
 </p>

-To continue to their training plan, a user must press the SUBMIT button at the bottom of the application after selecting one option from each category.
-Note that as a user attempts to submit their profile, Running Buddy will not allow either: (1) incomplete submissions, where none of the options have been selected for a given category or (2) a time frame less than 5 weeks in length, as this is too short tof a training period.
+To continue to their training plan, a user must press the SUBMIT button at the bottom of the application.
+Note that as a user attempts to submit their profile, Running Buddy will not allow either: (1) incomplete submissions, where none of the options have been selected for a given category, or (2) a training time frame <5 weeks in length, as this is too short tof a training period.

 Once the submission is accepted, the user’s profile will be saved locally in a .txt file.
 This means that if a user launches the Running Buddy program in the future, they can select their existing user profile to generate their training plan.